coderefinery/2020-11-17-online/left_column.md

 [Time converter](https://arewemeetingyet.com/Stockholm/2020-11-17/09:00/CodeRefinery)

 The schedule includes frequent breaks.
-The schedule is subject to change.

 **Helper onboarding**
-We arrange a helper onboarding sessions on the following dates and time.
-Strongly recommended for the first-time helpers.
-Please join one of the following sessions that fits your schedule.
 - Nov 10 (Tue) 13:00 - 14:00
 - Nov 11 (Wed) 10:00 - 11:00